MTV (New Zealand): Closure of New Zealand office

 It was confirmed on 28 September 2010 that MTV Networks International would close its offices in Auckland and relocate MTV New Zealand to MTV Networks Australia & New Zealand's offices in Sydney, Australia.
 This came into effect as of 30 November 2010, alongside the channel's closure.

 Programming and schedule

 MTV New Zealand broadcast flagship MTV programs including Punk'd, Pimp My Ride, Laguna Beach and The Hills.

 Local MTV programs included Full Tank hosted by Amber Peebles and Jay Reeve, and 100% Pure NZ, a local music show dedicated to NZ music releases.

 MTV also broadcast a Top 10 Countdown nightly, although the genre of songs played changed from one day to the next.

 On 6 July 2007 MTV launched The Mix which was hosted by Amber Peebles and Jay Reeve.

-Despite MTV marketing itself as 'Music Television', there were only 3–4 music shows show on MTV within each 24-hour day.
+Despite MTV marketing itself as 'Music Television', there were only 3–4 music shows shown on MTV within each 24-hour day.
 Most of the programming was MTV created content that has little to do with music (Pimp My Ride, Laguna Beach, Full Tank, The Hills, etc.), however music videos were often shown between shows.